limhoyeon/ToothGroupNetwork/README.md

 - Installtion is tested on pytorch/pytorch:1.7.1-cuda11.0-cudnn8-devel(ubuntu, pytorch 1.7.1) docker image.
 - It can be installed on other OS(window, etc..)
 - There are some issues with RTX40XX graphic cards. plz report in issue board.
+- if you have any issues while installing pointops library, please install another pointops library source in (https://github.com/POSTECH-CVLab/point-transformer).
   ```
   pip install wandb
   pip install --ignore-installed PyYAML